Goal #5

 Sexual Misconduct Annual Report

 UNSW launched a Sexual Misconduct Strategy (2019-2021) to provide a clear framework for the University to prevent and respond to sexual misconduct.
-In 2021, published its second annual report on the prevention of and response to sexual misconduct at UNSW.
+In 2022, published its third annual report on the prevention of and response to sexual misconduct at UNSW.

 Read now